Top 10 Architecture Books Every Architecture Student Should Have

 1. Towards a New Architecture (also known as Vers une Architecture) by Le Corbusier

 This 1923 publication is highly regarded as a significant book on the topic of modern architecture.
-Le Corbusier lays the foundation and explains the principles which should influence and guide architecture.
+Furthermore, Le Corbusier lays the foundation and explains the principles which should influence and guide architecture.

 2. Complexity and Contradiction in Architecture by Robert Venturi